learn-co-curriculum/learn-expert-doing-a-shift/README.md

 ## Categories of questions

 You'll see there are three categories of questions - requires action, active questions and inactive questions:
-  - **Requires Action** is any new question or any question where the student has responded and has been waiting > 15 mins for an coach response.
+  - **Requires Action** is any new question or any question where the student has responded and has been waiting > 15 mins for a coach response.
 These are top priority and we should keep it fairly empty. **If we see something in requires action, we want to move it out of there as fast as we can.**
-  - **Active Questions** is for questions where an coach and a student are actively chatting.
+  - **Active Questions** is for questions where a coach and a student are actively chatting.
-  - **Inactive Questions** are questions where a student hasn't responded to an coach for at least 15 mins so you can ignore them until the student replies when they'll become active questions again.
+  - **Inactive Questions** are questions where a student hasn't responded to a coach for at least 15 mins so you can ignore them until the student replies when they'll become active questions again.

 ## One on one support